-Goal 2 sets forth DMH's vision of having individuals receiving services have a direct and active role in designing and planning the services they receive as well as evaluating how well the system meets and addresses their expressed needs.
-The Council on Quality and Leadership's Person Outcome Measures is now the foundation of the Peer Review process.
-Goal 2 also highlights the transformation to community-based service system.
-This transformation is woven throughout the entire Strategic Plan; however, this goal emphasizes the development of new and expanded services in the priority areas of crisis services, housing, supported employment, long term community supports and other specialized services.
+Goal 2 sets forth DMH's vision of individuals receiving services having a direct and active role in designing and planning the services they receive as well as evaluating how well the system meets and addresses their expressed needs.
+The Council on Quality and Leadership's Personal Outcome Measures is now the foundation of the Peer Review process.
+Goal 2 also highlights the transformation to a community-based service system.
+This transformation is woven throughout the entire Strategic Plan; however, this goal emphasizes the development of new and expanded services in the priority areas of crisis services, housing, supported employment, long-term community supports and other specialized services along with services to help individuals transition from institutions to the community.
 Goal 2 provides a foundation on which DMH will build, with collaboration from stakeholders, a seamless community-based service delivery system.